-8:00 AM EDT Monday, October 7, 2024 Major Hurricane Milton Storm Surge and Hurricane Watches Issued for Portions of Florida
+12:30 PM EDT Monday, October 7, 2024 Major Hurricane Milton Milton Now a Category 5 Hurricane; Hurricane Watches Extended Inland Across Portions of Florida Peninsula;

 This update is intended for government and emergency response officials, and is provided for informational and situational awareness purposes only.
 Forecast conditions are subject to change based on a variety of environmental factors.
 For additional information, or for any life safety concerns with an active weather event please contact your County Emergency Management or Public Safety Office, local National Weather Service forecast office, or visit the National Hurricane Center website at www.hurricanes.gov.